• Days

 Section 194J-TDS on Professional or Technical Fees

-What is section 194J under the Income Tax Act?
+What is Section 194J of Income Tax Act?

-According to Section 194J of Income Tax Act, any person (other than an individual or a Hindu Undivided Family) making payment to a resident for professional or technical services is required to deduct TDS at the rate of 10% or 2% as applicable of the amount paid or credited to the recipient.
-Also, if the payee does not provide PAN to the deductor, TDS will be deducted at the rate of 20%.
+According to Section 194J of the Income Tax Act, any person (other than an individual or a Hindu Undivided Family) making payment to a resident for professional or technical services is required to deduct TDS at the rate of 10% or 2% as applicable of the amount paid or credited to the recipient.
+Also, if the payee does not provide PAN to the deductor, the 194J TDS rate would be 20%.

 Individuals or a Hindu undivided family whose total sales or turnover from the business or profession exceed the threshold limits specified under section 44AB during the immediately preceding financial year in which fees for professional services or technical services are credited or paid shall be liable to deduct income-tax under this section.